Euchie23/GeoTentacles/hotspot_predictions/README.md

 ## 📊 Model Validation & Results

 ### 1️⃣ Hotspot Probability Validation
 Predicted probabilities were grouped into bins and compared against observed mean catch.
+All validation metrics and spatial predictions reflect January–June conditions only and should be interpreted as seasonal, not annual, performance.

 **Figure:** Observed Catch by Predicted Hotspot Probability
 📌 *Insert figure showing mean observed catch by probability bin (2016–2020)*